Intern Ultrasound

 Emergency Absences

-Please notify your admin chief and Laura Wallace (lauraawallace@wustl.edu or 513-460-5950) by email if you have an emergency.
-Otherwise, any absence during regular hours for non-ultrasound related activities (i.e. doctor’s appointments, meetings) must be pre-approved with Dr. Wallace before the beginning of your rotation and will likely need to be made up in your off hours.
-Absences will only be approved for extenuating circumstances and emergencies.
+Please notify Laura Wallace ([email protected] or 513-460-5950) by email if you have an emergency.
+Otherwise, any absence during regular hours for non-ultrasound related activities (i.e. doctor’s appointments, meetings) must be pre-approved with Dr. Wallace.

 Important days

-Orientation Day: Usually the first weekday of your rotation, meet on the 8th floor.
+Orientation Day: Usually the first weekday of your rotation.
 Contact Dr. Wallace before your rotation starts to confirm your orientation.

-QA: Weekly, usually Monday at noon.
-Meet in the 8th floor Barnard offices unless we plan otherwise.
-We will review your scans from the week (see US documentation).
+QA: Weekly, usually Monday at noon, 4th floor Barnard We will review your scans from the week (see US documentation).

 Rotation objectives